 Nancy has generated a great deal of television interest in her concepts of eating.
 She demonstrated her reduced-fat cooking when she hosted the “Fitting it in” show on Fox Sports Net 2.
 She made several appearances on NBC’s “Later Today,” the Food Network’s “Chef du Jour,” HGTV’s “Smart Solutions,” “Home and Family” and “Party at Home” shows, CBS’s “Terry Bradshaw” show, and ESPN’s “Getting Fit with Denise Austin,” for which she received over 10,000 letters from viewers requesting recipes.

 Nancy was a guest speaker twice at the California Governor’s Conference for Women, where 7,500 of the most prominent women in California gathered to consider Women’s issues, along with dozens of live cooking demonstrations in the Los Angeles area at upscale cooking schools, hospitals, and department stores.
-She has also authored two books on reduced-fat cooking, the first, Nancy’s Healthy Kitchen Baking Book, was published in 1997 by MacMillan & Co. and her latest, Nancy’s Healthy Kitchen Reduced-Fat Salad Dressings, is now available on her website, nancyshealthykitchen.com.
+She has also authored two books on reduced-fat cooking, the first, Nancy’s Healthy Kitchen Baking Book, was published by MacMillan & Co., and her later Nancy’s Healthy Kitchen Reduced-Fat Salad Dressings.

-Nancy resides in San Luis Obispo, CA. with her husband, psychologist Dr. Allen Fox
+Nancy has two sons and she resides in San Luis Obispo, CA. with her husband, psychologist Dr. Allen Fox.